ebola777/elsa-workspace/README.md

 # ELSA Workspace

 Some automation scripts for ELSA lab.
-Please read *README* in each directory before getting started.
+Please read *README* in the subdirectory before getting started.